anmolkr186/Antifungal-Peptide-Prediction/README.md

 * Dipeptide Composition
 * Tripeptide Composition
 * Hydrophobicity
-<p> We found out that our best score is 0.92717 using the Tripeptide Composition of amino
+We found out that our best score is 0.92717 using the Tripeptide Composition of amino acid sequences.
-acid sequences. </p>
 ## Execution Information
 <p> We implemented our code on the Google Colab Platform.
 We have submitted the .ipynb
 file for the same.
 Follow the following steps to execute the code: </p>